We're Hiring!

 A high number of failed login attempts could signify that someone is using a brute force attack to gain access to your app, e.g. a credential stuffing attack.
 By monitoring failed login attempts, you can quickly identify when you are under siege and minimize the damage.

+The traffic actually coming from your mobile app is particularly difficult to differentiate from traffic claiming to come from your mobile app.
 The best way to protect your mobile business from bot attacks is to invest in a bot protection solution like Approov.
 Approov uses a runtime attestation system that verifies the integrity and origin of every request made to your mobile backend APIs using cryptographically signed tokens bound to the requesting device/application couplet - protecting against automated bot attacks, malicious replay recordings, and fraudsters as well as stopping man-in-the-middle (MitM) hijacks and other active breaches.
-Try out Approov for free today.